 directly manipulating sound data.

-object represents a single sound.
-The Snd
+Each Snd object represents a single sound.
+The Snd class

-provides four ways to install a sound in a Snd
+provides four ways to install a sound in a Snd object.
+You

 can: